(137) Gifts and celebrations of Christmas. Queen Victoria, and never saying "Never again" (Well, not to an Avatar, at any rate!)

 ... ... ...

-In late 1990, I was playing backgammon with Nick Foster (the very chap to whom I would post The Newtonin Casino when the lady in front was sending her parcel to The College of Arms) when he used the word "atavism" to mean greed.
+In late 1990, Nick Foster (the very chap to whom I would post The Newtonin Casino when the lady in front was sending her parcel to The College of Arms) used the word "atavism" to mean greed.
 I corrected him by pointing out that it actually means "reversion to ancestral type" or "coming from a long way in the past", and indeed that in parts of the world where belief in reincarnation is predominant they will even refer to an atavistic impulse as stemming from a supposed previous life.

 Nick argued over this, but later consulted a dictionary and conceded that I was right.